 In 2006 the Hang Makers chose a whole new conceptual approach for the Second Generation of the Hanghang.
 They began with the Helmholtz resonance of the body which can be brought to a responsive D2 with the proper adjustment of the legs or with the hands.
 The Ding was set to D3.
 A3 was the lowest note in the Tone Circle and the octaves of these two notes, D4 and A4 were in the circle as well.
 Almost all Second Generation Hanghang are built with this basic structure.
 The other notes are chosen by the tuner based on each instrument according to artistic discretion.
 Second Generation models are predominantly configured with seven notes in the tone circle.

 As time passed PANArt found that there were certain Sound Models that had better overall resonance so they continued to reduce their number in 2007.
-The Integral Hang (2008) now only is one model and one set of notes: D3 Ding with a Tone Circle consisting of A3, Bb3, C4, D4, E4, F4 and A4.
-There are currently no other models being offered.
+The Integral Hang (2008) then only was one model and one set of notes: D3 Ding with a Tone Circle consisting of A3, Bb3, C4, D4, E4, F4 and A4.
 (More…)

 Direct sunlight on the Hang from a cloudless sky, especially on or near the Ding, can quickly heat the Steel to high temperatures.
 This leads to a temporary de-tuning and dampening of the Hang’s tones, which resolve after the Hang cools.